-11 Related and future research
+5. Related and future research

-We conclude by commenting on related work that has not already been mentioned in the text; at the same time we point to some future directions for our own research.
+We conclude by commenting on some related work that has not already been mentioned in the text, and at the same time point to some future directions for our own research.

-In this paper we have limited our attention to link graphs, which are one constituent of bigraphs, and have applied them to Petri nets where the other constituent -place graphs- is not needed.
-The technical report by Jensen and Milner [26] pursues a similar programme for full bigraphs, giving a full analysis of a finite asynchronous π -calculus as reported earlier at a conference [25].
-In his forthcoming PhD Dissertation [24] Jensen will carry out this analysis not only for the full π -calculus but also for the ambient calculus.
+In this paper we have limited our attention to link graphs, which are one constituent of bigraphs, and have applied them to Petri nets where the other constituent, place graphs, is not needed.
+The technical report by Jensen and the second author (Jensen and Milner 2004) pursues a similar programme for full bigraphs, giving a full analysis of a finite asynchronous π -calculus as reported earlier at a conference (Jensen and Milner 2003).
+Jensen's forthcoming Ph.D.
+Dissertation (Jensen 2006) will carry out this analysis not only for the full π -calculus but also for the ambient calculus.

-Leifer, in his Dissertation [29], extended the present congruence results for strong bisimilarity to many other behavioural relations, including weak bisimilarity and the failures preorder; these results will be published separately.
-Jensen in his Dissertation is also extending Leifer's treatment of weak transitions.
+The first author, in his Ph.D.
+Dissertation (Leifer 2001), extended the present congruence results for strong bisimilarity to many other behavioural relations, including weak bisimilarity and the failures preorder; these results will be published separately.
+Jensen in his Dissertation is also extending the first author's treatment of weak transitions.

-The long tradition of graph-rewriting is based upon the double pushout (DPO) construction originated by Ehrig [14].
+The long tradition of graph-rewriting is based on the double pushout (DPO) construction originated by Ehrig (Ehrig 1979).
 Our use of (relative) pushouts to derive transitions is quite distinct from the DPO construction, whose purpose is to explain the anatomy of graph-rewriting rules (not labelled transitions) working in a category of graph embeddings where the objects are graphs and the arrows are embeddings.
-This contrasts with our contextual s-categories, where the objects are interfaces and arrows are graphs.
-But there are links between these formulations, both via cospans [18] and via a categorical isomorphism between graph embeddings and a coslice over our contextual s-categories [12].
-Ehrig [15] has investigated these links further.
-This has led to paper by Ehrig and König [16] in which the RPO technique is transferred to graph-embedding categories.
+This contrasts with our contextual s-categories, where the objects are interfaces and the arrows are graphs.
+But there are links between these formulations, both via cospans (Gadducci 1999) and via a categorical isomorphism between graph embeddings and a coslice over our contextual s-categories (Cattani et al. 2002).
+Ehrig has investigated these links further (Ehrig 2002).
+This led to the paper Ehrig and König (2004), which was further generalised by Sassone and Sobocinski (2004), in which the RPO technique is transferred to graph-embedding categories.